brodriguez8774/django-expanded-test-cases/docs/source/general_usage.rst

 The three above code snippets are effectively equivalent in what they accomplish.

-As you can see, the `Django Expanded TestCases` library isn't doing anything groundbreaking, per say.
+As you can see, the **Django-Expanded-TestCases** package isn't doing anything groundbreaking, per say.
 Yet it makes the same test significantly easier and faster to write, allowing the developer to focus on the actual meat and bones of the test, rather than wasting significant time writing repeated code to simply generate response objects and pull values from them.

-Writing tests in such a way will also generally reduce the amount of visual clutter in a test, resulting in a project tests that are generally more immediately obvious as to exactly what is being tested.
+Writing tests in such a way will also generally reduce the amount of visual clutter in a test, resulting in project tests that are generally more immediately obvious as to exactly what is being tested.